Temples, Shrines And Spiritual Places Across Haryana

-The Vedic state of Brahmavarta is claimed to be located in south Haryana, where the initial Vedic scriptures were composed after the great floods some 10,000 years ago.
+Haryana is famous for rich history, religious diversity and spiritual culture.
+The Vedic state of Brahmavarta is claimed to be located in south Haryana, where the initial Vedic scriptures were composed after the great floods, some ten-thousand years ago.
 The Vamana Purana states that King Kuru ploughed the field of Kurukshetra with a golden ploughshare drawn by the Nandi of Lord Shiva and reclaimed an area of seven Kosas.
-It was on this soil that saint Ved Vyas wrote Mahabharata.
+It was on this soil that great saint Veda Vyasa wrote Mahabharata.

 The Shri Siddhi Ganesh Mandir at Gurugram(Gurgaon)is deemed as one of the most important temples by the devotees.
 Dedicated to Lord Ganesha, this temple also worships a pantheon of other Hindu deities.
 But what makes the temple unique is the sculpture of the statues in a South-Indian style, amidst Northern style temple design.
 The temple has been the breeding ground for ancient Indian cultural learning in the form of Vedas, Sanskrit, classical dance, music, retelling folklores, and art.
 Community services are also open for the welfare of the people.

 Shri Geeta Birla Mandir, located in Dev Bhumi Kurukshetra, is worshipped as the most important temple of Kurukshetra.
 The Bhagavad Gita, inscribed on each of the walls adorns the glory of the place and the temple.